groonga/groonga/doc/source/reference/tuning.rst

 Summary
 -------

-There are some tuning parameters for improving Groonga performance or handling a large database.
+There are some tuning parameters for handling a large database.

 Parameters
 ----------

-This section describes parameters.
+This section describes tuning parameters.

 .. _tuning-max-n-open-files: